PITCHING, QUERYING, AND SUBMITTING YOUR WORK by Sue Bradford Edwards

 COST: $90, which includes weekly assignments and feedback from the instructor.

-BUY NOW: Pitching, Querying, and Submitting Your Work by Sue Bradford Edwards (4 weeks, starting 6/7/2021) Limit: 10 students.
+BUY NOW: Pitching, Querying, and Submitting Your Work by Sue Bradford Edwards (4 weeks, multiple dates - select from the drop-down menu below) Limit: 10 students.
 Early registration is recommended.

-Notes: Upon successful completion of payment, your name, email address, and contact info will be submitted to your instructor.
-She will contact you and invite you to a private classroom blog.
+Notes: Upon successful completion of payment, your name and email address will be submitted to your instructor.
+She will contact you with a welcome message and share any details you need to know prior to starting the class.

 Questions?
 Email Marcia & Angela at: